Uberspace/lab/source/guide_mautic.rst

   Most of the commands do have a ``--[message|time-]limit=[LIMIT]`` option you can leverage.
   Use it to prevent errors and mistakes.

-If you want to edit the schedules you could use `crontab.guru <https://crontab.guru/>`_, which is a quick and simple editor for cron schedule expressions.

-Explanation of the cron jobs:

-- `Every hour at minute 0, 15, 30, and 45` your contacts in smart segments get updated based on new contact data.
-- `Every hour at minute 5, 20, 35, and 50` your campaigns get rebuilt based on your contact segments.
-- `Every hour at minute 10, 25, 40, and 55` your timed events for published campaigns get triggered.
-- `Every hour at minute 12, 27, 42, and 57` your broadcasts get sent.
-- `Every hour at every 2nd minute` your queue emails get sent.
-- `Every hour at minute 3 and 33` monitored emails get fetched and processed to `handle bounces <https://docs.mautic.org/en/channels/emails/bounce-management>`_.
-- `Every Friday at 00:00 AM (midnight)` data older than 365 days get purged.

 Additional Steps
 ================